Angie Culler-Matthews, Wholesale Food Safety Director

 West Columbia, SC 29172

-Food Safety & Compliance ensures that foods are manufactured and marketed under safe and sanitary conditions through routine surveillance inspections.
+The Wholesale Food Safety Department ensures that foods are manufactured, stored, distributed, and marketed under safe and sanitary conditions through routine surveillance inspections.
 Inspectors ensure that food is pure and wholesome, safe to eat, and properly labeled according to food safety laws and regulations.
 The department regulates foods manufactured for wholesale distribution.
+The term “wholesale” means to sell something to another individual, company, or store (i.e. grocery store, convenience stores, restaurants, etc.), for the purpose of resale (serve or sell to final consumer).

 Selling Food Products

-Registration is required for persons or firms wishing to manufacture, prepare, repack, or sell most foods wholesale to other businesses.
-Selling to roadside markets, convenience stores, grocery stores or any other business is considered wholesale.
+Registration is required for persons or establishments wishing to manufacture, prepare, repack, or sell most foods wholesale to other businesses.
+The term “wholesale” means to sell something to another individual, company, or store (i.e. grocery store, convenience stores, restaurants, etc.), for the purpose of resale (serve or sell to final consumer).
 A Registration Verification Certificate (RVC) must be obtained from SCDA prior to selling food products wholesale.
-To do so, you must register and use an approved facility.
+To do so, registration and use an approved and inspected facility is required.
 A domestic kitchen is NOT an acceptable facility.
-The registration process includes review of retail labels.
-Specialized training and product testing may be required for some products.
-Registration certificates are issued upon completion of a compliant food safety inspection by SCDA.
+Specialized training and product testing may be required for some products and the registration process includes review of food product labeling.
+Registration certificates (permits) are issued upon completion of a compliant wholesale food safety inspection by SCDA.

 Product Labeling